Laura10101/kitten-calculator/README.md

 - __Question and Answer Filtering__
   - Each question and its associated answers has a (possibly empty) set of preconditions.
   - These preconditions allow questions and answers to be filtered based on the answers given to earlier questions.
-  - This mechanism prevents the user from inputting impossible genetic combinations by ensuring only valid answers can be selected.
+  - This mechanism prevents the user from inputting impossible genetic combinations by ensuring only valid answers can be selected based on the previous answers given.
   - The first of the following examples shows that when dad's base colour is black, the user can specify that he carries the chocolate or cinnamon gene, but not both.
   - The second example shows that when dad's base colour is chocolate, the user can only specify that dad carries cinnamon.
   - This reflects the genetic reality: a black cat can carry either chocolate or cinnamon, but not both.
 A chocolate cat can carry cinnamon.